jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/batch-feature-set/index.md

 In the case of a single data source, the `date_created_column` specified in the data source settings is utilized for timestamp identification.

 <Callout icon="❗️" theme="error">
   **Important**

   **When using multiple data sources you must explicitly define the timestamp column.**
 </Callout>

 ## Managing the Scheduling Policy

 To regulate the timing of ETL (Extract, Transform, Load) operations for batch features, scheduling policies play a pivotal role.
-Once a feature is deployed, the system calculates new feature values at intervals determined by the scheduling policy, which adheres to the <Anchor label="crontab" href="https://crontab.guru/" target="_blank">crontab</Anchor> format.
+Once a feature is deployed, the system calculates new feature values at intervals determined by the scheduling policy, which adheres to the <Anchor label="crontab" target="_blank" href="https://crontab.guru/">crontab</Anchor> format.

 <Callout icon="📘" theme="info">
   **Note**

-***Default Scheduling Policy***
+  _**Default Scheduling Policy**_

   The default scheduling is every **4 hours** if no explicit policy is set.
 </Callout>

 ```
 from frogml.feature_store.feature_sets import batch